 EndNote is a tool that helps you to collect and manage all the references you have found from different sources.
 You can use EndNote to insert and format in-text citations and bibliographies within Microsoft Word documents.

-This guide will help you to create and manage an EndNote library, export and enter references, and use EndNote to insert citations and a bibliography.
+This guide will help you to create and manage an EndNote library, export and organise your references, and use EndNote to insert citations and a bibliography.

 Top tips for using EndNote

-- If you want to use the LeedsUni Harvard, LeedsUni Numeric or MHRA output styles on a personal computer, download the style you want and save it to your computer.
+- If you want to use the LeedsUni Harvard, LeedsUni Numeric or MHRA output styles on a personal computer, follow our instructions to download the style to your computer.

-- Check for duplicate references and remove them on a regular basis.
-Having duplicates in your EndNote library can cause a number of problems, especially when you start to reference your work.
+- Check and remove duplicate references on a regular basis.
+Having duplicates in your EndNote library can cause problems when you start to reference your work.